cyber-carpentry/group7/hydrology/README.md

 ### Step-5 Run snakemake
 NOTE: THIS HAS TO BE IN THE DOCKER IMAGE, which means you see something like this root@af643149d197:/# Firstly, cd into folder with snakemake
+WARNING: If you are running this from you laptop or Desktop before running make sure your docker has sufficient RAM and CPU.
+If not you can increase the docker's RAM and CPU utilization from go to docker Icon ---> Preferences  ----> increase the Value of RAM and CPU by dragging the pointer.
+Otherwise snakemake step will be killed/stopped at rule 2 due to low memmory.
 ```
 " cd /Final_hydro/snakemake
 ```